 'Look back' Period Misconceptions

 Some people are aware of the so-called 'look back period' of DUI convictions for the purposes of DUI sentencing.
 When sentencing an offender, the prosecution will consider any past DUIs within a 5 or 10 year period, depending on the jurisdiction.
 Some mistakenly believe that DUIs outside of this 5 or 10 year period are effectively ‘expired' from their record because they may not be considered in sentencing a new DUI.
 This is not the case at all.
 Lookback periods have absolutely nothing to do with expungement.
 They are meant to formally enhance the punishment for those who receive a certain number of convictions in a 5 or 10 year period.
 Even if a DUI conviction exceeds the terms of a look back period, it may still be informally considered in the individual's sentencing.
-If you have a DUI more than 5 or 10 years old and have never sought records restriction, do not assume that your DUI is no longer visible on your record.
-You must take the steps required to restrict it from general view however you will never ‘destroy' it.
+If you have a DUI more than 5 or 10 years old, do not assume that your DUI is no longer visible on your record.

 Proposed Changes to the Expungement Policy

 Representative Culver Kidd proposed a bill in 2012 that would change this policy toward DUI expungement.
 One-time DUI offenders would've been allowed to expunge the offense if they did not receive any traffic infractions for five years.
-This bill did not pass.
+However, this bill did not pass.

 Can my DUI be pardoned?

-As mentioned, a dismissed case can be expunged but additional steps must be taken in order to expunge.
+As mentioned, a dismissed case can have grounds to seek a record restriction but additional steps must be taken in order.
 If you are charged with DUI, but the case is ultimately dismissed or you complete a diversion program, consult with your DUI attorney about the steps necessary to remove the dismissed charge from your record.
 If you do not do so, the arrest and charge will remain on your record but with the word ‘dismissed' beside it.

 If you have been charged with a DUI, it is crucial that you do not simply plead guilty to the charges without understanding that it can remain on your criminal record forever.
 An Alpharetta DUI Attorney will work to get your DUI charges reduced to a lesser offense.
 Contact our office today for your free consultation.